 Maintain Blood Pressure

 In addition to being low in calories, fruits are high in fiber and water, which add bulk without adding calories.
 This helps fill you up, so you eat less at subsequent meals.
-Apples, pears, peaches, and plums contain lots of soluble fiber in their skin along with vitamins A and C to promote good health when eaten frequently (5).
+Apples, pears, peaches, and plums contain lots of soluble fiber in their skin, along with vitamins A and C to promote good health when eaten frequently as part of a balanced diet (8).

 Prevent Age-Related Macular Degeneration

-The antioxidants lutein and zeaxanthin have been shown to reduce the risk of age-related macular degeneration.
-This is an irreversible eye disorder that affects sharp, central vision in the elderly (7).
+The antioxidants lutein and zeaxanthin have been found to reduce the risk of age-related macular degeneration.
+This is an irreversible eye disorder that affects sharp, central vision in the elderly (11).

-Foods rich in these two carotenoids include yellow corn, green leafy vegetables, and oranges.
-A study found that people who eat five or more servings of fruits and vegetables a day have a lower risk for this condition than those who don’t eat enough produce (3).
+Foods that are rich in these two carotenoids include yellow corn, green leafy vegetables, and kiwis.
+A study found that people who eat five or more servings of fruits and vegetables a day have a lower risk for this condition than those who don’t eat enough produce (5).

 Regulate Bowel Movements

-Certain fruits contain a soluble fiber called pectin, a water-soluble plant carbohydrate found naturally in apples, citrus fruit, and other plants, have been shown to aid in regulating bowel movements.
-Pectin also helps lower blood cholesterol levels (1).
+Certain fruits contain a soluble fiber called pectin, a water-soluble plant carbohydrate that is found naturally in apples, citrus fruit, and other plants, and have been shown to help regulate bowel movements.
+Pectin may also help lower blood cholesterol levels (1).

 Help Prevent Cancer

 Fruits and vegetables contain a wide array of antioxidants that protect your cells from damage by free radicals.
-These are unstable molecules that can cause cell mutations and could eventually lead to cancer and other diseases.
-Studies show that people who eat a lot of fruits and vegetables have a reduced risk of many cancers, including lung, colon, and oral cancers (5).
+These are unstable molecules that can cause cell mutations and eventually lead to cancer and other diseases.
+Studies have shown that people who eat a lot of fruits and vegetables have a reduced risk of many cancers (8).

-In particular, oranges are rich in the antioxidant beta-cryptoxanthin, which protects against lung cancer.
-And pomegranates contain ellagic acid, an antioxidant compound associated with reduced risk for ovarian cancer (5).
+In particular, oranges are rich in the antioxidant beta-cryptoxanthin, which may protect against lung cancer.
+And pomegranates contain ellagic acid, an antioxidant compound that may inhibit the growth of ovarian cancer cells (8).

 Prevent Kidney Stones

-Citrus fruits like lemons and grapefruit contain citrate, and have been shown to prevent kidney stones by blocking stone formation (8).
+Citrus fruits such as lemons and grapefruit contain citrate and have been shown to prevent calcium oxalate kidney stones by binding urinary calcium and calcium oxalate crystals (12).

 Prevent Alzheimer’s Disease

-One study reported that people who ate diets rich in fruit and vegetables had a reduced risk of developing Alzheimer’s disease.
-Blueberries are especially high in antioxidants called anthocyanins, which have been linked to improved memory (6).
+One meta-analysis reported that people who ate diets rich in fruit and vegetables had a reduced risk of developing Alzheimer’s disease (10).
+Blueberries are particularly high in antioxidants called anthocyanins, which have been linked to improved memory.

 Slow Aging